 |Medical Alert Connect||Free||– Mobile app for subscribers and caregivers with instant notifications if your loved one presses their help button.|

-Compared to companies like GreatCall or QMedic that will run you $7 to nearly $15 more per month, we found Medical Alert's low-cost solutions to be a great value for their high-quality service, freebies, faster than average response times, and excellent customer service.
-We also like that you don't have to worry about any hidden fees or signing lengthy contracts.
-The biggest drawbacks we saw were the company's limited at-home coverage (600 feet is still on the low side for alert systems), and a lack of add-on equipment and features.
-That said, there's still a lot to love about the brand, especially if you're just looking for a simple, affordable system.
-With a 30-day money-back guarantee, there's really no risk to trying out Medical Alert.
+Overall, we found Medical Alert to be a solid option for those who prefer a straightforward system without many bells and whistles.
+With high-quality service, freebies, fast response times, and excellent customer service, you'll be getting great value.
+We also like that you don't have to worry about hidden fees or lengthy contracts.
+The biggest drawbacks we saw are the company's limited at-home coverage (only 400 feet) and a lack of choices for add-on equipment and features.
+That said, there's a lot to like about the brand.
+With a 30-day money-back guarantee, what have you got to lose?
+We recommend giving Medical Alert a shot.

-The prices for your Medical Alert system will depend on your chosen system and whether you choose to pay monthly, semi-annually, or annually.
-At the moment, their current offerings can run you anywhere from $18.29 to $37.95 per month.
+The prices for your Medical Alert system will depend on your chosen system and whether you choose to pay monthly, semiannually, or annually.
+Their current offerings can run you anywhere from $19.95 to $42.95 per month.

 Yes, you can shower with Medical Alert equipment.
-Their wearable devices are waterproof so you can safely press your help button while showering or in the bath to receive help in the event of a fall or injury.
-The company also offers waterproof fall detection service for an additional $10 per month.
+Their wearable devices are water-resistant, so you can safely press your help button while showering to receive help in the event of a fall or injury.
+However, we do not recommend submerging the button in water.

-Medical Alert offers reliable 24-hour monitoring, and they have relatively fast response times (30 seconds) compared to the industry average.
+Medical Alert offers reliable 24-hour monitoring, and they have fast response times (19 seconds on average) compared to the industry average.